 Here’s where credit card APRs currently stand …

 CompareCards.com data showed that the average APR for a new credit card offer stayed at 16.91% in December.
-Unfortunately, however, the latest Federal Reserve data showed that the average APR for all credit card accounts grew to 14.73% in the last quarter of 2018.
-That’s a jump of 0.35 percentage points, meaning that it’s not just the Fed’s latest quarter-point rate increase that is driving rates higher.
-APRs for cards that are accruing interest are rising even faster — up 0.4 percentage points to 16.86%.
+Unfortunately, however, the latest Federal Reserve data showed that the average APR for all credit card accounts jumped to 15.09% in the first quarter of 2019.
+That’s a significant jump, in line with those that we’ve seen in previous quarters.
+Meanwhile, APRs for cards that are accruing interest are also rising even faster — up slightly to 16.91%.

 Of course, you can make those interest rates a moot point by paying your card debt in full, but far too few people do.
 Meanwhile, those who carry a balance have seen their rates rise.